sacalon/sacalon/README.md

 > - Hascal pronounces like "Pascal".
 > - Hascal is still in the very early stages of development.
 ## Features
-- [x] Hascal can be learned in less than an hour
 - [x] Simple and easy to learn
 - [x] Fast and powerful like C++
 - [x] Inspired by Swift, Pascal